Skip to main content

 Rejected: Suggestions that you have opted to undo, by pressing the Undo or Undo All button

-• Suggestions cannot be indirectly undone.
-If you want to undo suggestion(s), be sure to select the Undo or Undo All button, ideally as soon as you decide you don’t want them implemented
+• To undo suggestion(s), be sure to select the Undo or Undo All button, ideally as soon as you decide you do not want to implement them

 All Agent Mode suggestions are implemented by default so you can test them in context before deciding to keep or undo them.
 When you receive a suggestion in Agent Mode, it’s best practice to test the suggestion(s) in Unity, return to Bezi to keep what you like and/or undo what you don’t, and then prompt again to iterate.
 When Bezi suggests a script with the Keep or Undo option, it’s been created and is viewable in Unity.
 This is what happens if you select either option: